-As part of the Company's commitment to increasing director diversity, in 2021 the Board appointed Rebecca Owen as a Director, and in 2022, it appointed Erika Davis as a Director.
-Both appointees bring, among other experiences, significant end market knowledge and mergers and acquisition integration expertise, respectively.
+As part of the Company's commitment to increasing director diversity, in 2021, the Board appointed Rebecca Owen as a director, in 2022, it appointed Erika Davis as a director, and in 2023, it appointed Natalia Johnson as a director.
+All three appointees bring, among other experiences, significant end market knowledge, mergers and acquisition integration expertise and data science and technology expertise, respectively.

-Risk Management
+Enterprise Risk Management

 Throughout the year, the Board, through and in cooperation with its relevant committees and management, also receives reports and acts upon various enterprise risk management issues and dedicates a portion of the Board's meetings to reviewing and discussing specific risk topics in greater detail.
 With regard to cybersecurity specifically, the Board receives cybersecurity updates regarding cybersecurity events and threats, the status of our ongoing cybersecurity programs, and planned initiatives designed to continue to enhance our cybersecurity practices.
-The Company has increased its cybersecurity efforts by: (i) enhancing employee training, (ii) partnering with leading cybersecurity solution providers to protect data, including sensitive and client data, and (iii) engaging third parties to conduct reviews of the Company's cybersecurity framework and controls environment.
+Further, the Board coordinates with the Audit Committee and management, as applicable, to ensure compliance with all applicable disclosure obligations related to cybersecurity threats and incidents, including the Board's oversight thereof and management's responsibilities to assess, monitor and manage such threats and incidents.
+The Company has increased its cybersecurity efforts by: (i) enhancing employee training; (ii) partnering with leading cybersecurity solution providers to protect data, including sensitive and client data; and (iii) engaging third parties to conduct reviews of the Company's cybersecurity framework and controls environment